tin-nguyenthien-tpv-clv/data-analytics-portfolio/projects/pharmacy-sales-and-profitability/README.md

 ![Overview page](assets/01_Overview.png)

 ### Page 2 - Geography
-Azure Maps bubble layer over all 120 stores, a Pareto of the 38 regions against cumulative revenue share, revenue by country, the deliberate "margin is flat everywhere" bar chart that sets up Page 4, a Country -> Region -> City -> Pharmacy drill-down, and a contribution matrix.
+Azure Maps bubble layer over all 120 stores, a Pareto of the 38 regions against cumulative revenue share, revenue by country, a Country -> Region -> City -> Pharmacy drill-down, and the *Country and region scorecard* matrix that carries `Revenue Contribution %`, `Active Pharmacies` and `Margin %` side by side - contribution tracks store count, margin does not move.

+> The deliberate "margin is flat everywhere" bar chart behind limitation 1 currently sits on the hidden *Data Mining* page rather than here.

 > The Azure Maps visual needs two tenant switches under **Admin portal -> Tenant settings -> Integration settings**: *Users can use the Azure Maps visual*, and, for tenants outside the US/EU, *Data sent to Azure Maps can be processed outside your tenant's geographic region, compliance boundary, or national cloud instance*, which is **disabled by default**.